 In Rounds 5 and 6, the Network experimented with mandatory stakeholder meetings/workshops.
-After mixed feedback from National Partners, we have revised network requirements to allow as much NP flexibility and creativity as possible in how to engage most effectively with stakeholders.
+After mixed feedback from National Partners, we revised network requirements in Rounds 7 and 8 to allow as much NP flexibility and creativity as possible in how to engage most effectively with stakeholders.
+We will continue with this approach in R9.

-No specific stakeholder workshops or meetings will be required or budgeted.
+No specific stakeholder workshops or meetings will be required or budgeted in R9.
 While NPs are expected to involve stakeholders in country-specific question development and results dissemination, we encourage NPs to find the most effective ways to do so in their country context.
 This may involve email, one-on-one or small-group meetings, work sessions, stakeholder participation in dissemination events, NP participation in events organized by other entities, and other approaches.
 We understand that this "non-workshop" approach may cause some past participants to lose interest, but we believe that they can be replaced with others who are more highly motivated and more strategically chosen.